 - Other elements of provision and policies are in place to enable pupils to feel safe and adopt safe practices;

 - Staff, pupils, governors, visitors, volunteers and parents are aware of the expected behaviours and the school’s legal responsibilities in relation to the safeguarding and promoting the welfare of all of our pupils.

-The SDP is required to attend or ensure that a senior member of staff who has the relevant training and access to appropriate supervision, attends where appropriate, all conferences, core groups or meetings where it concerns a child at our school and to contribute to multi-agency discussions to safeguard and promote the child’s welfare.
+The Senior DSL is required to attend, or ensure that a senior member of staff who has the relevant training and access to appropriate supervision, attends where appropriate, all conferences, core groups or meetings where it concerns a child at our school and to contribute to multi-agency discussions to safeguard and promote the child’s welfare.

-The Deputy SDP is also required to provide an annual safeguarding Academy Improvement Board report and with the head of school, to ensure the Academy Improvement Board body remain fully informed with regards to safeguarding within the school.
+The Deputy DSL is also required to provide an annual safeguarding Academy Improvement Board report and with the Principal, to ensure the Academy Improvement Board remain fully informed with regards to safeguarding within the school.

 All Child Protection concerns need to be acted on immediately.
-If you are concerned that a child may be at risk or is actually suffering abuse, you should tell one of the Designated Safeguarding Teachers at Stimpson Avenue Academy School who are:
+If you are concerned that a child may be at risk or is actually suffering abuse, you should tell one of the Designated Safeguarding Leads at Stimpson Avenue Academy, who are: